Brown Sugar Candied Yams

 Instructions

 • Mix the remaining ingredients in a large sauté pan and bring to a boil on high heat.
-Cook until sauce reduces to a syrup.
+Cook until the sauce reduces to a syrup.

 • Preheat oven to 400 degrees F.